MascotPhp/Mascot/doc/services.rst

 Services
 ========

-Silex is not only a framework, it is also a service container.
+Mascot is not only a framework, it is also a service container.
 It does this by extending `Pimple <https://pimple.symfony.com>`_ which provides a very simple service container.